This is Langhorne Creek

 Langhorne Creek’s fertile soils are predominantly deep, alluvial sandy loams that vary in colour from red-brown to dark grey, with patches of black, self-mulching clays.

 Every world wine region has a varietal hero.
 In Langhorne Creek it is Cabernet Sauvignon – warm, soft, generous and immediately drinkable.
-Langhorne Creek has the oldest documented Cabernet vines the world at the Metala Vineyard in the Lake Plains area.
+Langhorne Creek has the oldest family owned Cabernet vines the world still in production owned by Brothers in Arms Wines in the Lake Plains area.

 Medium to full bodied, Langhorne Creek Cabernet Sauvignon is aromatic and fruit driven tending towards the blackcurrant, liquorice and dark choc mint flavour spectrum with firm, integrated tannins and persistent length.